syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 Diagram provides support to add different kind of nodes.
 They are as follows:

-* Image node
+* Image shape
-* HTML template shape
+* Path shape
-* Path node
+* Basic shape
-* Basic shapes
+* Flow shape
-* Flow shapes
+* SVG shape
-* SVG node
+* HTML template

 ## Image node

 Diagram allows to add images as `Image` nodes.
-The shape property of node allows you to set the type of node and for image nodes, it should be set as **Image**.
-In addition, the source property of shape enables you to set the image source.
+The `shape` property of node allows you to set the type of node and for image nodes, it should be set as **Image**.
+In addition, the `source` property of shape enables you to set the image.

 The following code illustrates how an image node is created.